It’s no secret to anyone that anxiety or stress is currently one of the most common disorders in modern society.

 The movement of the abdomen should mimic that of a bellows to allow the diaphragm to move throughout the exercise.

-It’s important that you identify if your breathing stops in some point without insisting much on solving the problem immediately.
+You must identify if your breathing stops at some point without insisting much on solving the problem immediately.
 The goal of this exercise is that your breathing becomes automatically fluid through body accustoming.

 - With the thumb of your left hand, cover the left nostril and inhale slowly and deeply through the right nostril.

 - When you reach the peak of lung capacity, cover the right nostril with your index or middle finger and release the left nostril.